apache/orc/site/develop/make-release.md

       * archived = removed from dist
 * create a new file _posts/YYYY-MM-DD-ORC-X.Y.Z.md for the news section
 * Run "bundle exec jekyll serve"
-* Check the website on http:/0.0.0.0:4000/
+* Check the website on http://0.0.0.0:4000/
 * If it looks good, use git add to add the new files and commit to master with a message of "update site for X.Y.Z".
-* Change directory into target.
+* Change directory into target for publishing the site.
 * Add the new files that you just generated.
    * This assumes you've set up site/target to be a separate git workspace that tracks the asf-site branch.
 * Commit to asf-site to publish the updated site.